Edward-Shanks/Bizpulse/backend/SHOPIFY_CUSTOMER_DF_COLUMNS_USED.md

-# Shopify_customer_df.csv - Columns Used in Backend API and Chatbot
+# Shopify_customer_df_new.csv - Columns Used in Backend API and Chatbot

 ## Complete List of Columns Used